larssb/HealOps/ReadMe.md

     - Required PowerShell modules
         * PowerShellGet
-            - Minumum viable version: v1.5.0.0.
+            - Minimum viable version: v1.5.0.0.
 If not errors like $psgettemp variable missing will pop-up.

 ## Security